inab/tessap/README.md

-# docker-tes-proxy
+# TESSAP (TES Service Adapter Proxy)

-A docker shim which submits commands to a GA4GH TES service.
+TESSAP is a docker to GA4GH TES service proxy, i.e. a docker shim which submits commands to a GA4GH TES service.

 ## Introduction